Daniel-Yang-A/Heatwave-and-Old-People/README.md

 4. RDBMS construction: Yizhou Zhang
 5. Modeling and Data Analysis: all the team members
 6. Project and Gitlab Management: Yupeng Yang
+7. Interactive Application: Yupeng Yang
-7. Output Report: all the team members
+8. Output Report: all the team members